ezhangle/Splice3DSMAX/README.md

 ========

 A scons (http://www.scons.org/) build script is provided.
 Fabric Fabric for 3DSMAX depends on
-* A static build of boost (http://www.boost.org/), version 1.55 or higher.
 * A dynamic build of Fabric Core (matching the latest version).
 * The FabricAPI repository checked out one level above (http://github.com/fabric-engine/FabricAPI)